bnb/step-by-step-express/README.md

 - Call Express's `static` method to serve CSS
 - Create the `/static` directory + add our CSS file to it

-To run the Step five code:
+To run the Step Five code:

 ```bash
 # make sure your current working directory is the main directory of this repo